 - Any person with whom the defendant has a child in common

 - The minor child of any of these persons of the defendant’s minor child

-Consequences of a Domestic Battery Conviction
+Consequences of a Domestic Battery Conviction in Nevada

-If you are found guilty of a first-offense domestic battery, the law requires you to serve no less than two days in jail and up to six months in jail.
+If you are found guilty of first-offense domestic battery, the law requires you to serve no less than two days in jail and up to six months in jail.
 You must also perform between 48 hours and 120 hours of community service, as well as weekly counseling sessions of not less than 90 minutes per week for between 6 and 12 months.

 If you are found guilty of domestic battery under federal law, you will lose your right to bear arms and will not be allowed to possess a firearm or ammunition.
 You will not be able to hunt with a firearm.
 The punishment for domestic battery is enhanced for second and third offenses within a seven-year period.